 We all have five senses – sight, touch, hearing, smell and taste – yet we very rarely use all of them to solve problems.
 Typically, you use our visual senses to work things out but making use of our other senses can sometimes have useful results.

 For example, when faced with a problem, why not speak your thoughts aloud and record them on your mobile phone?
 When you listen back, you may find something that you would have missed otherwise.

 Reverse thinking involves analysing what people normally do in a situation and then doing the opposite.
 If you find yourself only getting so far into a problem and them becoming stuck, you might want to start at the end and work backwards.
 For example, look at the problem and then describe what you'd ideally like the solution to be.
 From there, you can begin working backwards to find the starting point to your solution.

 Lateral thinking is a useful skill whatever job you end up doing, but there are some career paths where it can really come in handy.
 Here are some examples of lateral thinking career choices:

 People who work in advertising use this type of thinking to persuade us to buy products.
 If it's often those adverts that make us think or a little different that we remember the most.

 Marketers often have to come up with novel or creative ways to promote products and services.
 Although there are some rules in marketing, it's often the campaigns that bend the rules slightly that are successful.

 Working in the media, you may have to use these thinking skills to deliver a message in a creative way.
 Whether you're a journalist, filmmaker or press release writer, some sideways thinking can come in handy.

-So, we've tackled the question "what is lateral thinking?"
+Hopefully all those examples of lateral thinking have helped you to understand what it's all about and why it could be useful in your career.
 Now it's time to check out those other employability skills you need to make it in the world of work.